swarnasatheesh13/swarnasatheesh13/README.md

 - 👋 Hi, I’m @swarnasatheesh13
-- 👀 I’m interested in datascience and deep learning,nlp projects
+- 👀 I’m interested in data science and deep learning,NLP projects
-- 🌱 I’m currently learning data science and Deep Learning
+- 🌱 I’m a certified data science and Deep Learning professional.
 - 💞️ I’m looking to collaborate on Nlp and Machine Learning doing companies
 - 📫 How to reach me :
 - Mobile: 9962043435